Maaya (2014 film)

-Maaya is a 2014 Telugu psychological supernatural thriller film directed by the national award-winning Neelakanta and produced by Dr. M. V. K. Reddy, Madhura Sreedhar Reddy.
+Maaya is a 2014 Telugu psychological supernatural thriller film directed by Neelakanta and produced by Dr. M. V. K. Reddy, Madhura Sreedhar Reddy.
 It stars Harshvardhan Rane, Avantika Mishra, Sushma Raj and Nandini Rai in leading roles, with Anita Chowdary, Naga Babu, Venu and Jhansi featuring in pivotal roles.
 The film is based on ESP (Extra Sensory Perception).

-The film is being adapted in Hindi as Murder 4, a sequel to the classic erotic thriller series Murder.
-To be made by Vishesh Films, produced by Mukesh Bhatt, with the creative support of Mahesh Bhatt and Vikram Bhatt, Murder 4 will be suitably adapted to national and international markets.
-As creative producer, Viren Thambidorai of Josh Media & Entertainment created this unique collaboration between Vishesh Films and Shirdi Sai Combines.
+The film was initially to be adapted in Hindi as Murder 4, a sequel to the classic erotic thriller series Murder.

 Plot

 Meghana has a rare gift of extrasensory perception.
 At the age of 6, she has visions about her mother's death.
 However she is unable to save her.
 15 years later, she is a journalist and lives with her father.